 How do I know that?

-No, we did not kill children, except for Suljic who killed lile Aleksandra Zec.
+No, we did not kill children, except for Suljic who killed little Aleksandra Zec.
 I saved 10 children by my own hands in Vocin.
 I would not be able to look into my little daughter’s eyes if I had killed children.
-According to my estimate, there were 280 people all together killed in Poljana, including 10 women.
+According to my estimate, there were 280 people altogether killed in Poljana, including 10 women.

 It is my ﬁrm belief that if it hadn’t been for the Zec family, nothing would have been known about Pakracka Poljana.
 It was the main key and the main reason why the unit has been looked at from this angle, and there were many more Pakracka Poljanas in Croatia.

 Serbian business destroyed by Croat forces 1995.
 Cyrillic leers are prohibited in Croatia even today.

 THE MURDER OF ZEC FAMILY